A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams

 \section{Abstract}

 The Fréchet mean is an important statistical summary and measure of centrality of data; it has been defined and studied for persistent homology captured by persistence diagrams.
 However, the complicated geometry of the space of persistence diagrams implies that the Fréchet mean for a given set of persistence diagrams is not necessarily unique, which prohibits theoretical guarantees for empirical means with respect to population means.
 In this paper, we derive a variance expression for a set of persistence diagrams exhibiting a multi-matching between the persistence points known as a grouping.
-Moreover, we propose a condition for groupings, which we refer to as flatness: sets of persistence diagrams that exhibit flat groupings give rise to unique Fréchet means.
+Moreover, we propose a condition for groupings, which we refer to as flatness; we prove that sets of persistence diagrams that exhibit flat groupings give rise to unique Fréchet means.
 We derive a finite sample convergence result for general groupings, which results in convergence for Fréchet means if the groupings are flat.
-Finally, we interpret flat groupings in a recently-proposed general framework of Fréchet means in Alexandrov geometry.
-Together with recent results from Alexandrov geometry, this allows for the first derivation of a finite sample convergence rate for sets of persistence diagrams and lays the ground for viability of the Fréchet mean as a practical statistical summary of persistent homology.
+We then interpret flat groupings in a recently-proposed general framework of Fréchet means in Alexandrov geometry.
+Finally, we show that for manifold-valued data, the persistence diagrams can be truncated to construct flat groupings.

 \paragraph{Keywords:} Alexandrov geometry; Fréchet means; persistent homology; nonnegative curvature.